 I paraphrase, Your claims are good and right, but the King is not doing you justice. . .
 If I were king, everybody would get justice!

 This is likely exactly how Absalom felt after King David refused to take action to redress the sexual assault of his sister.
 In Absalom’s own mind, he was the victim, not the aggressor.
 If anyone is evil, it is my father.
 As a result of his father’s lack of understanding and misuse of power, Absalom desired to inflict pain on him.

 Absalom had no right to be king.
 Even after his brother Amnon was dead, Absalom’s wickedness increased.
 Many people died and were traumatized as a result of his actions, starting with those who were closest to him.
 And we can see by Absalom’s behavior during the rebellion how vile and disgusting of a man he had become.

-Absalom’s story is a common one indeed!
-I can’t tell you how many times I have observed children, young or old, desire to inflict pain on their parents for some resentment they carry toward them.
-Maybe, like me, you have felt this temptation before.
+Absalom’s story is of medieval proportions, but the psychology at work is a common one indeed.
+I can’t tell you how many times I have observed in children, young and old, a desire to inflict pain on their parents for some resentment they carry toward them.
+Maybe, like me, you have felt this temptation yourself.
 The truth is that how we respond to being mistreated often says as much about our character as it does the character of the offending party.

 The Bible instructs us to honor our parents, both in the Hebrew Bible and in the New Testament, “that it may go well with you and that you may live long in the land” (Ephesians 6:3).
-You have to work out what honor looks like in your unique situation.
-However, this honor is not conditioned on our parents understanding us or acting the way we deem appropriate.
+We have to work out what honor looks like in our unique situation.
+However, this honor is not conditioned on our parents understanding us or acting in a way we deem appropriate.
 When we get offended and stay offended, we invite chaos into our hearts.
 And, with an offense left unchecked, there’s no telling what evil we are capable of doing.

 Were you familiar with Absalom’s story before?
 Let me know your biggest takeaways down below!